JohnPaulinePineda/Portfolio_Project_44/docs/index.md

 # 2. Summary <a class="anchor" id="Summary"></a>

-**A convolutional neural network model applied with dropout regularization provided a set of robust and reliable predictions for classifying x-ray images into the normal, viral pneumonia, and COVID categories – predominantly characterized by low-level features including edges and textures; and mid to high-level features including shapes and patterns.
+**A convolutional neural network model applied with dropout regularization provided a set of sufficiently reliable classification of x-ray images into the normal, viral pneumonia, and COVID categories – predominantly characterized by low-level features including edges and textures; and mid to high-level features including shapes and patterns.
 The gradient-weighted class activation maps for  the convolutional layers highlighted image features that enabled the activation of the different image categories as follows:**

 * **Normal**
     * **Clear lung fields**